Maryland Route 908

-Maryland Route 908 (MD 908) is a collection of unsigned state highways in the U.S. state of Maryland.
-These five highways are service roads that parallel and provide access to U.S. Route 50 and US 301 along their western approach to the Chesapeake Bay Bridge; the highways also provide access to Sandy Point State Park.
+Maryland Route 908 (MD 908) is a collection of unsigned state highways in Anne Arundel County in the U.S. state of Maryland.
+These five highways are service roads that parallel and provide access to U.S. Route 50 (US 50) and US 301 along their western approach to the Chesapeake Bay Bridge; the highways also provide access to Sandy Point State Park.
 The first modern highway from Cape St. Claire to Skidmore was constructed in the late 1920s and replaced by the modern alignment of US 50 in the late 1940s.
 The frontage roads on either side of the U.S. Highway were constructed in the early 1950s.
 The mainline segments of MD 908 assumed their present form when US 50 and US 301 were upgraded to a freeway in the early 1990s.

 Route description

 There are three mainline segments of MD 908 and two additional segments of the highway at Skidmore.